NuiCpp/nui-documentation/docs/tutorials/ui_syntax.md

 )
 ```
 This expression DOES NOT represent a div directly, but it creates a factory that is able to make divs.
-This allows to compose these factories and remake the same elements multiple times from this factory.
+These factories can then be composed and made into components.